Mellitus: Bishop of London

 Both Æthelberht and Sæberht died around 616 or 618, causing a crisis for the mission.
 Sæberht's three sons had not converted to Christianity, and drove Mellitus from London.
 Bede says that Mellitus was exiled because he refused the brothers' request for a taste of the sacramental bread.
 (Note: The historian James Campbell speculates that the brothers may have wanted a taste either because they thought it was magical or because the bread was white, which was rare at the time.)
 Whether this occurred immediately after Sæberht's death or later is impossible to determine from Bede's chronology, which has both events in the same chapter but gives neither an exact time frame nor the elapsed time between the two events.
 The historian N. J. Higham connects the timing of this episode with a change in the "overkingship" from the Christian Kentish Æthelberht to the pagan East Anglian Raedwald, which Higham feels happened after Æthelberht's death.
 In Higham's view, Sæberht's sons drove Mellitus from London because they had passed from Kentish overlordship to East Anglian, and thus no longer needed to keep Mellitus, who was connected with the Kentish kingdom, in office.

 Mellitus fled first to Canterbury, but Æthelberht's successor Eadbald was also a pagan, so Mellitus, accompanied by Justus, took refuge in Gaul.
-Mellitus was recalled to Britain by Laurence, the second Archbishop of Canterbury, after his conversion of Eadbald.
+Mellitus was recalled to Britain by Laurence, the second Archbishop of Canterbury, after he converted Eadbald.
 How long Mellitus's exile lasted is unclear.
 Bede claims it was a year, but it may have been longer.
 Mellitus did not return to London, because the East Saxons remained pagan.
 Although Mellitus fled, there does not seem to have been any serious persecution of Christians in the East Saxon kingdom.
 The East Saxon see was not occupied again until Cedd was consecrated as bishop in about 654.

 Archbishop and death

 Mellitus succeeded Laurence as the third Archbishop of Canterbury after the latter's death in 619.
 During his tenure as archbishop, Mellitus supposedly performed a miracle in 623 by diverting a fire that had started in Canterbury and threatened the church.
 He was carried into the flames, upon which the wind changed direction, thus saving the building.
 Bede praised Mellitus's sane mind, but other than the miracle, little happened during his time as archbishop.
 Bede also mentioned that Mellitus suffered from gout.
-Boniface wrote to Mellitus encouraging him in the mission, perhaps prompted by the marriage of Æthelburh of Kent to King Edwin of Northumbria.
+Boniface wrote to Mellitus, encouraging him in the mission, perhaps prompted by the marriage of Æthelburh of Kent to King Edwin of Northumbria.
 Whether Mellitus received a pallium, the symbol of an archbishop's authority, from the pope is unknown.